html5rocks/updates.html5rocks.com.new/_posts/2015-03-04-push-notifications-on-the-open-web.md

 sending push messages which you know won't be received).
 The code below does exactly this:

+{% highlight javascript %}
 function unsubscribe() {
   var pushButton = document.querySelector('.js-push-button');
   pushButton.disabled = true;

   navigator.serviceWorker.ready.then(function(serviceWorkerRegistration) {
     // To unsubscribe from push messaging, you need get the
     // subscription object, which you can call unsubscribe() on.
     serviceWorkerRegistration.pushManager.getSubscription().then(
       function(pushSubscription) {
         // Check we have a subscription to unsubscribe
         if (!pushSubscription) {
           // No subscription object, so set the state
           // to allow the user to subscribe to push
           isPushEnabled = false;
           pushButton.disabled = false;
         pushButton.textContent = 'Enable Push Messages';
           return;
         }

         var subscriptionId = pushSubscription.subscriptionId;
         // TODO: Make a request to your server to remove
         // the subscriptionId from your data store so you
         // don't attempt to send them push messages anymore

         // We have a subscription, so call unsubscribe on it
         pushSubscription.unsubscribe().then(function(successful) {
           pushButton.disabled = false;
           pushButton.textContent = 'Enable Push Messages';
           isPushEnabled = false;
         }).catch(function(e) {
           // We failed to unsubscribe, this can lead to
           // an unusual state, so may be best to remove
           // the users data from your data store and
           // inform the user that you have done so

           console.log('Unsubscription error: ', e);
           pushButton.disabled = false;
         });
       }).catch(function(e) {
         console.error('Error thrown while unsubscribing from push messaging.', e);
       });
   });
 }
+{% endhighlight %}

 ## Handle Subscription Changes